Solihin G. P.

-Solihin Gautama Purwanegara (born 21 July 1926) is an Indonesian former military officer and politician who served as governor of West Java from 1970 to 1975.
+Solihin Gautama Purwanegara (21 July 1926 – 5 March 2024) was an Indonesian military officer and politician who served as governor of West Java from 1970 to 1975.
 As a student, he joined the Indonesian Army during the national revolution.
 Following the recognition of Indonesian sovereignty in 1949, he served mostly within the Siliwangi Military Region before joining the Hasanuddin Military Region and later becoming its commander.
-He was appointed as West Java's governor in 1970, but due to disagreements on policy with the central government he served only a single term.
-He remained a figure in politics after his governorship, serving in an advisory capacity to President Suharto until 1993.
-He also briefly joined PDI-P after Suharto's downfall, and was involved in the presidential campaigns of Joko Widodo.
+He was appointed West Java's governor in 1970, but due to disagreements on policy with the central government he served only a single term.
+He remained active in politics after his governorship, serving as advisor to President Suharto until 1993.
+He also briefly joined PDI-P after Suharto's downfall, and was involved in the presidential campaigns of Joko Widodo in 2014 and 2019 along with Ganjar Pranowo in 2024.

 Early life and education

 Solihin Gautama Purwanegara was born on 21 July 1926, in Tasikmalaya, Preanger Regencies Residency, Dutch East Indies (now West Java, Indonesia).
 He was the son of Abdulgani Poerwanegara, a civil servant in the colonial government who had worked in Bandung and Garut, and Siti Ningrum.
 He studied at a colonial elementary school (Europeesche Lagere School) and for two years at a Dutch middle school (Meer Uitgebreid Lager Onderwijs).